JacekDubikowski/build-your-own-framework/readme.md

 ![Framework "class" diagram](./docs/Framework.png)

 As you can see, we need *BeanProcessor* to generate implementations of *BeanDefinition* for each bean.
-Then the *BeanDefinition*s are picked by *BaseBeanProvider* which implements *BeanProvider*.
+Then the *BeanDefinition*s are picked by *BaseBeanProvider* which implements [*BeanProvider*](/framework/src/main/java/io/jd/framework/BeanProvider.java) (not in the diagram).
-In the application code, we use *BeanProvider* which is created for us by *BeanProviderFactory*.
+In the application code, we use *BaseBeanProvider* which is created for us by *BeanProviderFactory*.
 We also use the *ScopeProvider<T>* interface that is supposed to handle the scope of the bean lifespan.
-In the example, we care only for singleton scope.
+In the example, as mentioned, we care only for singleton scope.

 ### Implementation